soubh1k/internship-application-systems/README.md

 # Cloudflare Internship Application: Systems

+## How to run?

+Compile as follows.
+`gcc -Wall icmp.c -o icmp -lm`

+Run as follows.
+`sudo ./icmp cloudflare.com`

 ## What is it?

 Please write a small Ping CLI application for MacOS or Linux.